2.4 Using and Choosing GenAI Tools

 - Tabnine: Similar to Github Copilot, with a few differences including the claim to only train the models on open source code with licenses that permit such use.

-- Canva: Canva offers templates for any number of communications including documents, presentations, infographics, cards, social media posts, banners, etc. With Magic Writer, the composition task is initiated but must be completed with editing.
+- Canva: Canva offers templates for any number of communications including documents, presentations, infographics, cards, social media posts, banners, etc. With Magic Writer, the composition task is initiated but must be followed up with editing.

 - Gamma: Gamma features beautiful formatting for documents, presentations, and webpages.